dgkanatsios/AzureContainerInstancesManagement/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureContainerInstancesManagement%2Fmaster%2Fdeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

 This operation will trigger a template deployment of the [deploy.json](deploy.json) ARM template file to your Azure subscription, which will create the necessary Azure resources as well as pull the source code from this repository.
-As soon as the deployment completes, you need to manually add the Event Subscription webhook manually using the instructions [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid#create-a-subscription).
-You can use [this](deploy.eventgridsubscription.json) ARM template, just make sure that you select the correct Resource Group to monitor for events (i.e. the Azure Resource Group where your containers will be created).
+As soon as the deployment completes, you need to manually add the Event Subscription webhook for the `ACIMonitor` Function manually using the instructions [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid#create-a-subscription).
+As soon as you get the URL of the `ACIMonitor` Function, you can use [this](deploy.eventgridsubscription.json) ARM template to deploy the Event Grid subscription.
+Just make sure that you select the correct Resource Group to monitor for events (i.e. the Azure Resource Group where your containers will be created).

 ## Demo